 We know that mobile shopping is on the rise — and that’s thanks largely to social media.
 Apps like Instagram, Facebook, and TikTok are wisely diving into the ecommerce space, offering retailers the potential to reach new audiences and increase conversions.

 Instagram Shopping lets businesses sell on the app by making shoppable Instagram posts.
 All you have to do is set up an Instagram business profile and connect your ecommerce website.
 In your posts, you can link directly to multiple products.

 Introduced in May 2020, Facebook Shops lets you connect your ecommerce website with your Facebook business page to sell directly through the platform.

 Even TikTok wants a piece of the ecommerce pie.
 In late 2019, the app reportedly started testing a feature that lets creators place links to ecommerce sites in their videos and profiles.
 Later, in October 2020, TikTok announced a partnership with ecommerce platform Shopify to let Shopify merchants create and share in-feed video ads for their products.

 Social media usage around the world is only growing.
 As of 2019, 72% of U.S. adults use social media in some capacity.
-Apps like Instagram and Facebook give ecommerce businesses the power not only to sell through new channels, but to reach and influence new audiences.
+And platforms like Instagram and Facebook give ecommerce businesses the power not only to sell through new channels but to reach and influence new audiences.

 How ecommerce affects multifamily housing